 If you want to start introducing vitamin C, I recommend doing it with one of the many derivatives of ascorbic acid, thus allowing your skin to acquire tolerance while avoiding the potential irritation that certain formulas of ascorbic acid itself can cause.
 In my guide on vitamin C you can find a summary in which I explain step by step how to start using it to get the most out of it.

-A good product to start using vitamin C can be Paula’s Choice C15 Super Booster, available on Paula’s Choice, on Niche Beauty and on Amazon.
-If your skin has already acquired a certain tolerance to vitamin C, you could incorporate The Ordinary Vitamin C Suspension 23% + HA Spheres 2%, which you can find on DECIEM, on Amazon, on SkinStore and on FeelUnique into your skincare routines.
+A good product to start using vitamin C can be Paula’s Choice C15 Super Booster, available on Paula’s Choice and on Niche Beauty.
+If your skin has already acquired a certain tolerance to vitamin C, you could incorporate The Ordinary Vitamin C Suspension 23% + HA Spheres 2%, which you can find on DECIEM (recommended), on SkinStore and on FeelUnique into your skincare routines.

 Here you can see a comparison of vitamin C serums in case you want to see more alternatives.